martbetz/martbetz.github.io/terms-and-conditions.md

 This website does not make use of cookies, and neither does any of its content; however, the author does reserve the right to use non-affiliated hyperlinks that direct to <a href="#terms-external">external sources</a>.
 <br>
 <br>
-This website uses Javascript to provide an enhanced visitor experience; however, such functionality is not a mandatory requirement.
+This website does make use of Javascript; however, it is not a core component of the website’s functionality (browser settings permitting, Javascript may be disabled at the visitor's sole discretion).
    </p>
 </div>